bertvv/ansible-role-httpd/README.md

 - Maintain the configuration file for `mod_ssl`.
 - Install support for scripting language (currently only PHP)

 HTTPS/TLS is enabled, by default using the standard self-signed certificate.
-You can provide your own certificate.
+You can provide your own certificate by setting the appropriate role variables.

-Currently, no virtual hosts or other features are provided
+Currently, no virtual hosts or other features are provided.

 ## Requirements